The Impact of Gait Pattern Personalization on the Perception of Rigid Robotic Guidance: A Pilot User Experience Evaluation: Methods

 The various actuators have built-in incremental position encoders.
 The pelvis module includes a Pixart infrared (IR) motion camera (PixArt Imaging Inc., Hsinchu, Taiwan) and a 6-DoF inertial measurement unit (IMU)(MPU9250, InvenSense, San Jose, USA).
 A Kalman filter is used to combine the IMU and camera data to estimate the position and orientation of the pelvis plate with respect to the fixed back of the pelvis module, see~\cite{wyss2019} for further details.

 The exoskeleton is attached to the participant's lower limbs using the Lokomat\textsuperscript{\textregistered} original cuffs placed on the thighs, shanks, and ankles.
-The participant's pelvis is secured to the pelvis module between two house-made fixtures positioned on either side, as shown in Fig.\ref{fig:experimental_setup}.a.
+The participant's pelvis is secured to the pelvis module between two house-made fixtures positioned on either side, as shown in Fig.~\ref{fig:experimental_setup}.a.
 Additionally, participants wear a body harness suspended on the BWS.
+The knee joint is part of the original Lokomat\textsuperscript{\textregistered} device.